piotrek-k/generator-dotnetcore-angular2-starterkit/README.md

 [Check out project README.](https://github.com/piotrek-k/generator-dotnetcore-angular2-starterkit/blob/master/generators/app/templates/src/666Angular2Template666/README.md) **Read this if you have any doubts, questions or problems.** You can find it in every project you generate using this template.

+## Doesn't work?

+You can [debug this generator](http://yeoman.io/authoring/debugging.html) by typing

+> set DEBUG=yeoman:generator yo dotnetcore-angular2-starterkit

+in your console.
+Copy error message and let me know about it by creating new issue on GitHub.

 ## License

 Apache-2.0 © [Piotrek]()